OceanGlidersCommunity/Salinity_SOP/sections/salinity_dmqc.md

 - insert image: "Figure x: Example thermal lag effect in T/S (Isabelle Giddy) note to include examples of thermal lag in different regions (beta vs alpha, highly stratified/double stratified)"

+## Sensor offset and drift correction
+The sensor offset and drift are corrected using comparison CTD casts (see sections 5.2; 5.3.2).
+Temperature and salinity are regressed with a colocated CTD that has a known accuracy.
+Typically the salinity and temperature profiles are compared directly or in TS space.
+The sensor correction should be quoted together with details on the comparison cast.
+If no correction is made, this can also be reported.

+## 2nd quality control, inter-comparsion
+While thermal lag correction improves spikes and the dissymmetry between adjacent profiles, remaining outliers/spikes can be corrected for (depending on the use case) using rolling medians, depth-bins and the removal of outliers (e.g. some methods in GliderTools).
+The application of a median filter as proposed by Liu et al (2015) can further improve the salinity error correction in regions of strong thermoclines with temperature changes above ~2 C within 3 m.
+Sensor drift corrections to shipboard CTD casts and/or other gliders should be reported (see GROOM-FP7 D5.3).